 There are some important steps a patient must remember before undergoing voice feminization surgery.
 First, they must stop smoking a minimum of two weeks before the first doctor’s consultation.
 In most cases, the patient would also be advised to drink plenty of water proper to the procedure to maintain good vocal hygiene.
 Having good vocal hygiene goes a long way towards ensuring a successful surgery.

 Then the patient must undergo a very careful acoustic study of their voice (voice analysis).
 This is done to be able to fully understand the potential results of the pitch elevation surgery.
 The study is called a videolaryngostroboscopy.

 The videolaryngostroboscopy lasts for an hour including consultation and the procedure proper.
 When it is completed, patients can discuss potential results, bring up any risk factors, and ask all their questions, such as when they get to hear their final voice.

 After the initial exam and discussion, patients are asked to work with a speech therapist for one-hour sessions at least 2-3 times a week before the surgery to help retrain their voice and prepare for the operation.
 If the patient has already had a prior voice change surgery using a different technique, the surgical team may need to assess the case further to ensure success.

-During the voice feminization procedure, the surgeon moves thyroid cartilage near the patient’s cricoid using absorbable stitches.
+During the voice feminization procedure or pitch raising surgery, the surgeon moves thyroid cartilage near the patient’s cricoid using absorbable stitches.
 A 2 cm transverse incision is used, usually done in a skin crease to minimize scar visibility, at the level of the vertical midpoint of the thyroid cartilage.

 A patient’s vocal cords aren’t directly touched or manipulated to prevent damage.
 The change in pitch occurs because the vocal cords are passively stretched through the surgery.
 The stretching causes the rise in vocal pitch through surgically stimulating cricothyroid muscle contraction with sutures.